aws/amazon-gamelift-agent/README.md

 ```
 If the java version is not showing Java 17, then you will have to install Java 17.

-### Build GameLiftAgent using Maven
+### Build the GameLiftAgent using Maven
+The GameLiftAgent requires a minimum version of 3.2.5. for Maven to run.
-Check the Maven version.
+Check your maven version with the command:
 ```
 mvn -version
 ```
-GameLiftAgent will require (at least) version 3.2.5.

-If the Maven version is not greater than version 3.2.5, then you will have to update the Maven version to be at least version 3.2.5.
+If the Maven version is less than version 3.2.5, you will have to update the Maven version to be at least version 3.2.5.

 1. Navigate to the GameLiftAgent package root (directory including `pom.xml` file)
 2. Execute the following to download dependencies, compile the project and generate a standalone jar using Maven:
 ```
 mvn clean compile assembly:single
 ```
-If this is successfully, then GameLiftAgent-1.0.jar will become available in the following path:
+If this successfully compiles, then GameLiftAgent-1.0.jar will become available in the following path:

 ```
 ls ./target/GameLiftAgent-1.0.jar
 ```

 ### Before running the application/jar
-Have an active Anywhere fleet and an active compute for the fleet before running the JAR.
-The LaunchPath for the Server
+Make sure you have an active Anywhere fleet and an active compute for the fleet before running the JAR.
-Process should be the location of a game build executable or Realtime Servers script.
+The LaunchPath for the Server Process should be the in the same location as a game build executable or
+Realtime Servers script.
+Use the following commands to perform the setup:

 1. Copy the GameLiftAgent-1.0.jar to the directory (Example: /local/game or C:\game\).
 #### Linux